ELAndrews/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A Relational Database is when we store data in table formats; where normalisation should be followed to ensure effective structuring of data.
+SQL stands for Structured Query Language.
+We use SQL to access and manipulate a database.

 - [ ] Why do tables need a `primary key`?

+In a database each entry requires a unique identification so that we can specify, with accuracy, which entry we need to access or manipulate.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A many-to-many relationship requires that both tables have many entries, of which can be combined without a specific parental or child table.
+Many-to-many relationships are also known as pivot tables.

 ## Minimum Viable Product